Plant DetailShow Menu

 Description

 Plant these groundcovers in containers, in cottage gardens, or in drought-tolerant gardens.
-The delicate flowers make a delightful addtion to a fairy garden.
-It is attractive in containers or hanging baskets use it line a walkway or border front.
+The delicate flowers make a delightful addition to a fairy garden.
+It is attractive in containers or hanging baskets that are used to line a walkway or border front.
 It can also be grown indoors as a houseplant.
-Wear gloves to handle plants due to the toxic milky sap.

 Insects, Diseases, and Other Plant Problems: No significant problems.